carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

   - scikit-learn
 ~~~

-This `environment.yml` file would create an environment called `machine-learning-env` with the most current and mutually compatible versions of the listed packages (including all required dependecies).
-The newly created environment would be installed inside the `~/miniconda3/envs/` directory.
-Alternatively, if we intended this environment file to be used to create an environment inside a sub-directory call `./env` of the project directory we could define the enviroment file as follows.
+This `environment.yml` file would create an environment called `machine-learning-env` with the
+most current and mutually compatible versions of the listed packages (including all required
+dependencies).
+The newly created environment would be installed inside the `~/miniconda3/envs/`
+directory.
+Alternatively, if we intended this environment file to be used to create an environment
+inside a sub-directory call `./env` of the project directory we could define the environment file
+as follows.

 ~~~
 name: null